 For engineers, that might be using the Zapier Developer Platform to add a new service.
 For marketing, that may be writing a blog post in collaboration with someone on the team.

-More often than not, the task requires interaction with folks on the team.
-That way you'll get a sense of how they communicate and collaborate.
+More often than not, the task requires the candidate to interact with folks on the team—maybe even more than a couple of times.
+That way, you'll get a sense of how they communicate and collaborate.

-The test should only take a few hours.
-We want to be cognizant of everyones time.
-If it is more than a few hours we always pay the candidate for their time.
+The test should take only a few hours.
+We want to be cognizant of everyone's time.

-One thing you'll note is that we never meet the individual in-person.
-For our first five hires, we met candidates in-person.
+One thing you'll note is that we never meet the individual in person during the hiring process.
+For our first five hires, we did meet candidates in person.
 We found this was helpful but ultimately wasn't critical.
-What it did add was cost, coordination headache and time.
-If you wanted to interview three people face-to-face that could take up to two weeks to manage.
+What it did add was cost, coordination headache, and time.
+If you wanted to interview three people face-to-face, that could take up to two weeks to manage.
 The first person in the interview process would then be waiting two or three weeks before knowing if they got the job or not.
-So now we do everything via Google Hangouts, email and GoToMeeting.
+So now we do everything via Zoom and email.
 This works swimmingly.

-If you're interested in how others hire in remote teams here are how companies I admire do this:
+If you're interested in how others hire in remote teams, here are how companies we admire do this: